 Our success depends, in part, on growing the number of learners and instructors engaging with our platform.
 We believe the increase in the number of instructors increases the quality and quantity of the content available on our platform, in turn making our platform more appealing and engaging to learners in both our Enterprise and Consumer segments.
 This increase in learners then attracts more instructors to our platform.
 This dynamic marketplace model takes time to build and may grow at a slower pace than we expect.
 In addition, although the number of individual and UB learners and instructors engaging with our platform has grown in recent years, there can be no assurance that this growth will continue at its current pace or at all.
-For example, the significant uncertainty around future developments and the impact of the COVID-19 pandemic contribute in turn to the uncertainty regarding the adoption and growth of remote, online and asynchronous learning and training compared to the traditional models of education and training, which may adversely affect demand for our platform.
-If we fail to grow or maintain the number of learners and instructors engaging with our platform, the value of our platform will diminish and our revenue will decline.
+For example, there is significant uncertainty regarding the adoption and growth of remote, online and asynchronous learning and training compared to the traditional models of education and training, which may adversely affect demand for our platform.
+If we fail to grow or maintain the number of learners and instructors engaging with our platform will diminish and our revenue will decline.

 We believe that many of our new learners find us by word of mouth and other non-paid referrals from existing learners.
-If existing learners are dissatisfied with their experience on our platform, they may stop accessing our content and referring others to us.
-Likewise, if existing learners do not find our content appealing and engaging, whether because of a negative experience with, declining interest in or relevancy of the content, they may stop referring others to us.
+If existing learners do not find our platform or its content appealing and engaging, whether because of a negative experience with, declining interest in or relevancy of the content, they may stop referring others to us.
 In turn, if instructors perceive that our platform lacks an adequate learner audience, instructors may be less willing to provide content for our platform, and the experience of learners could be further negatively impacted.
 The willingness or ability of instructors to provide content for our platform could also be negatively impacted by other factors, such as:

-- complaints or negative publicity about us or our platform, even if factually incorrect or based on isolated incidents; - changes to our terms and policies that our instructors find, or even perceive, to be unpopular or that are not clearly articulated to them; or - · our failure to enforce our policies fairly and transparently.
+- complaints or negative publicity about us or our platform, even if factually incorrect or based on isolated incidents; - changes to our terms and policies that our instructors find, or even perceive, to be unpopular or that are not clearly articulated to them; or - our failure or perceived failure to enforce our policies fairly and transparently.

 In addition, the costs associated with retaining learners and instructors are substantially lower than those associated with acquiring new learners and instructors.
-As a result, if we are unable to retain existing learners and instructors, even if such losses are offset by an increase in revenue resulting from new learners and instructors, it could have a material adverse effect on our results of operations.
-Consequently, if we are unable to retain existing learners and instructors and attract new learners and instructors who contribute and engage with our platform, our growth prospects would be harmed and our business, financial condition, and results of operations could be adversely affected.
+As a result, if we are unable to retain existing learners and instructors, even if such losses are offset by an increase in revenue resulting from new learners and instructors, it could harm our growth prospects and have a material adverse effect on our business, financial condition, and results of operations.